HubSpot/calling-extensions-sdk/README.md

     },
     onUpdateEngagementFailed: event => {
-      /* HubSpot has failed to update an engagement for this call. */ }
+      /* HubSpot has failed to update an engagement for this call. */ },
+    onCallerIdMatchSucceeded: event => {
+      /* HubSpot has fetched caller id matches for this call. */ },
+    onCallerIdMatchFailed: event => {
+      /* HubSpot has failed to fetch caller id matches for this call. */ }
     onVisibilityChanged: event => {
       /* Call widget's visibility is changed. */